nebari-dev/nebari-docs/docs/docs/how-tos/access-logs-loki.md

 ### Deployed app logs (via jhub-apps)

-If you have `jhub-apps` enabled on your deployment can you view the logs to debug deployed apps.
+If you have `jhub-apps` enabled on your deployment, you can view the logs to debug deployed apps.

 To see the logs from **all deployed apps**, use the label filter `container` = `notebook`.
 The main container in each deployed app pod is named `notebook`.